howtouselinux

 useradd -g users bob

-If you want to add a user to multiple groups, you can use the same command as above, but you should separate the group names using commas.
+If you want to add a new user to multiple groups, you can use the same command as above, but you should separate the group names using commas.

 useradd -G team,users bob